impalanichamy/awesome-infosec-interview-preparation/README.md

 ## Secure-Code-Review

 ## Scenario-based-questions
   * Here’s a situation- You receive the following email from the help desk:
     Dear XYZ Email user,
     To create space for more users we’re deleting all inactive email accounts.
 Here’s what you have to send to save your account from getting deleted:
     Name (first and last):
     Email Login:
     Password:
     Date of birth:
     Alternate email
     If we don’t receive the above information from you by the end of the week, your email account will be terminated.
+    ### If you’re a user what do you do?
+Justify your answer.
+    This email is a classic example of “phishing” – trying to trick you into “biting”.
+The justification is the generalized way of addressing the receiver which is used in mass     spam emails.Above that, a corporate company will never ask for personal details on mail.They want your information.
+Don’t respond to email, instant messages (IM),
+    texts,phone calls, etc., asking you for your password or other private information.You should never disclose your password to anyone, even if they say they work for UCSC,
+    ITS, or  other campus organizations.

+  *